-Weatherfield Academy Special School Careers Programme has been developed to incorporate the Government’s Careers Strategy, launched in December 2017 and the statutory guidance published in January 2018 and subsequent guidance published in July 2021 setting out a range of requirements for schools and colleges.
+Weatherfield Academy Special School Careers Programme has been developed to incorporate the Government’s Careers Strategy, launched in December 2017, the statutory guidance published in January 2018, the subsequent guidance published in July 2021 and the recent January 2023 Careers guidance and access for education and training providers Statutory guidance for schools and colleges on providing careers guidance setting out a range of requirements for schools and colleges.

 Mrs C Patterson is the Careers Leader and is responsible for leading the Careers Programme.
 Mrs Patterson completed her Careers Leader Level 7 qualification in 2020.